Equality, diversity and inclusion

 - Adopting a proactive and flexible approach in our engagement and inclusion, as well as in capturing and listening to relevant and appropriate voices through research participation, research outputs and impact.

 We also adhere to the practices and principles outlined in the INVOLVE Practical Guide to Being Inclusive in Public Involvement in Health Research (PDF).
+Hear from some of our valued Experts by Experience in this YouTube video:

 Audit and actions